Svalbard Reindeer in Norway: Facts and Potential Problems

 The lead researcher in the reindeer study thinks that several factors are involved in the decreasing weight of the animals as the temperature rises, as described below.

 Most grass growth in Svalbard occurs in June and July.
 The increased temperatures at this time produce extra plant matter that enables female reindeer to increase in weight relatively quickly.
-This in turn stimulates the female population to collectively conceive more calves when the animals mate in October.
+This in turn stimulates the females to collectively conceive more calves when the animals mate in October.

 There may be another factor at work.
-Despite the miscarriages and small calves, an increasing number of reindeer are being born.
-This may in turn increase the competition for food during the winter.
+Although the reindeer are decreasing in size, their population has doubled over the last twenty years.
+This may be increasing the competition for food during the winter.
 It may also mean that individual animals have an inadequate intake of nutrients, which limits their growth.

 The Future for the Reindeer